capiscio/capiscio-sdk-python/examples/README.md

-# CapiscIO A2A Security Examples
+# CapiscIO Python SDK Examples

-This directory contains complete, runnable examples demonstrating how to integrate CapiscIO A2A Security with real A2A agents.
+This directory contains complete, runnable examples demonstrating how to integrate the CapiscIO Python SDK with real A2A agents.

 ## 🚀 Quick Start: Simple Secured Agent